jey-11/Lab2/Lab2.md

 ![Image](Lab2_P1_SS_class.png)<br>
 Screenshot 1:<br>
 Which methods in your code are called?<br>
-The handleRequest method is called.<br>
+The handleRequest method is called.
+Also in the Server class the main method and the create context method within the method is called.
+Within the handleRequest method get query is called and so is some methods from the String class.  <br>

 What are the relevant arguments to those methods, and the values of any relevant fields of the class?<br>
 the relevant arguments include the url (port url-seen in the image below with the /add-message?s=Rayna) which is parsed to extract the value of s given(Rayna).
 The value of relevant fields include count and s.
 The value of count is currently 2.
 The value of s is given by the output.<br>